haammei/FPT/README.md

 ## Usage Guide
 1. Log in to the system using your account.
 2. Search, add, edit, delete Famacies information.
-3. Manage the list of employees and customers.
+3. Manage the list of category and products
-4. View reports and statistics on the system's activities.

-## Authors
-- Nguyễn Văn A (nguyenvana@gmail.com)
-- Trần Thị B (tranthib@gmail.com)

 ## License
 This is open-source software released under the MIT license.
 See the LICENSE file for more details.